- Lepidopyga coeruleogularis

 Moist, open lowland forests, clearings, scrub, or mangrove, mostly within a few miles of the coast.

-Mostly seen feeding rather low on flowers, often in scrubs, otherwise trees.
+Their main diet consists of nectar and arthropods.
+They are mostly seen feeding rather low on flowers, often in scrubs, otherwise trees.

 External Links